jonathanmann/jonathanmann.github.io/_posts/2015-11-07-basic-querying-tutorial.md

 SELECT avg(estimated_iq_score) FROM famous_people  WHERE occupation = 'politician'
 {% endhighlight %}

-##### Which occupation in this dataset has the second highest estimated IQ score occupation on average?
+##### Which occupation in this dataset has the second highest estimated IQ score on average?

 For this question, we will need to write a query to group the results together by occupation and apply the averge aggregator to the estimated_iq_score column.
 We will want to alias the column so that we can use it for sorting.